ingo/ingo.github.io/_recipes/strawberry_shortcakes.md

 title: Strawberry Shortcakes
 ---

-Adapted from Claudia Fleming and Russ Parsons, this recipe for Strawberry Shortcakes is a delightful dessert that combines the sweetness of strawberries with the lightness of shortcakes.
+Adapted from Claudia Fleming and Russ Parsons, this recipe for strawberry shortcakes is a delightful dessert that combines the sweetness of strawberries with the lightness of shortcakes.
 The recipe has been updated to include weights for easier measurement.

 ### Ingredients